-- a) An ability to apply knowledge of mathematics, science, and engineering. - b) An ability to identify, formulate and solve engineering problems. - c) An ability to design and conduct experiments, as well as to analyze and interpret data. - d) An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - e) An ability to use the techniques, skills, and modern tools necessary for engineering practice. - f) The broad education necessary to understand the impact of engineering solutions in a local and global, economic, environmental, and societal context. - g) An ability to function in multidisciplinary teams. - h) An ability to communicate effectively. - i) An understanding of professional and ethical responsibility. - j) Knowledge of contemporary issues. - k) Recognition of the need for, and an ability to engage in life-long learning.

-The teaching and learning strategies adopted by individual instructors and students will have to target the satisfaction of the above listed program outcomes, which are in line with the program objectives.
+- An ability to apply knowledge of mathematics, science, and engineering. - An ability to identify, formulate and solve engineering problems. - An ability to design and conduct experiments, as well as to analyze and interpret data. - An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - An ability to use the techniques, skills, and modern tools necessary for engineering practice. - The broad education necessary to understand the impact of engineering solutions in a local and global, economic, environmental, and societal context. - An ability to function in multidisciplinary teams. - An ability to communicate effectively. - An understanding of professional and ethical responsibility. - Knowledge of contemporary issues. - Recognition of the need for, and an ability to engage in life-long learning. - The teaching and learning strategies adopted by individual instructors and students will have to target the satisfaction of the above listed program outcomes, which are in line with the program objectives.

-The CVE Department offers the following degrees:
+The Civil and Environmental Engineering offers the following degrees: